mintproject/mic/docs/model_configuration/07-validate.md

-It's time to validate your component.
+It's time to run and validate your component.

 If you don't want to test the Docker Image, add the option `--no-docker`